LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD March 2023
+* Sample aliquots panel should not show "Assay Data with Aliquots" when isAssayEnabled false

 ### version 2.312.0
 *Released*: 21 March 2023
 * Sample assay grid and aliquot summary to only query for data from assays that have data for that sample/aliquot ID set